 Magazine Capacity Limitations:

-Loaded firearms need to be securely encased or otherwise not readily accessible.
+Firearms need to be securely encased or otherwise not readily accessible for immediate use

 Firearm Law Uniformity: